 - Heavy: Copper utensils are severe; a single skillet of medium size can weigh over 3 pounds.
 It affects the portability of cookware made of copper to a great extent.

 4. Hard anodized Aluminum

-Aluminium is the most widely used metal globally, which is not iron or doesn’t include iron in any form.
-Aluminium is the most abundant metal in the earth’s crust and has an atomic number of 13.
-When Aluminum is placed in an acid solution, and an electric current is passed through it, a layer of aluminium oxide is formed on the metal, acting as a hard, non-stick surface.
+Aluminum is the most widely used metal globally, which is not iron or doesn’t include iron in any form.
+Aluminum is the most abundant metal in the earth’s crust and has an atomic number of 13.
+When Aluminum is placed in an acid solution, and an electric current is passed through it, a layer of aluminum oxide is formed on the metal, acting as a hard, non-stick surface.

 Tawa, frying pan, wok, kadai, etc.

 - Lightweight: Utensils made of anodized Aluminum are lightweight, more lightweight than any other cookware material.
 This property of Aluminum makes the aluminum cookware ideal for carrying around or carrying them for camping purposes.

 - More substantial than steel: This specially treated Aluminum can be even more potent than steel in most cases.
 All while they are significantly lightweight.

 - Resistant to corrosion: The thin layer of aluminum oxide makes the metal utterly resistant to deterioration and salt.
 This resistance to corrosion and salt reduces the maintenance efforts overall.

 - Naturally non-sticky: The aluminum-oxide layer formed during the anodization process makes the utensil made of anodized aluminum non-sticky.

 - Health Risks: Some believe that Aluminum contaminates food, especially acidic food.
 It is thought that corroded Aluminum reacts with the food to make it harmful to the human body.
 That said, it is only believed by some people, and there is no scientific proof that Aluminum does contaminate food.